numpy/numpy/_randomgen/README.rst

    (``[0, 2**32-1]``) or 64-bit (``[0, 2**64-1]``)
 -  ``jump`` - Jumps RNGs that support it. ``jump`` moves the state a great distance. *Only available if supported by the RNG.*
--  ``advance`` - Advanced the RNG 'as-if' a number of draws were made, without actually drawing the numbers. *Only available if supported by the RNG.*
+-  ``advance`` - Advanced the RNG ‘as-if’ a number of draws were made, without actually drawing the numbers. *Only available if supported by the RNG.*